Help us improve your experience.

 As noted earlier, Ekahau considers total transmit power to be the combination of all transmitters on the AP (the total power out), whereas in the Mist portal, the value does not include the cumulative MIMO gains.
 Thus, to convert Ekahau transmit power to Mist transmit power, you must subtract the MIMO gain.

 For example, say that in Ekahau, you see a value of 14 dBm for the simulated transmit power of a Mist AP43.
-That same value would be 8 dBm as used in the Mist portal.
+When setting power in the Mist portal, you would set 8 dBm (14 dBm TPO - 6 dBm MIMO gain.)

 In another example, consider two simulated APs in Ekahau, where one is a 1×1:1 and the other is a 4×4:4 (one radio vs four).
 Transmit power for both APs is set at 14 dBm.
 In the Ekahau design simulation, because the software does not take into consideration the number of transmitters in the AP, the predicted transmit radius of both APs would be the same.